-He portrayed my good friend over 40 times in what the creator of the Granada Series, Michael Cox, meant to be the genuine article.
+For some people, Jeremy Brett, will always be the Sherlock Holmes.
+He portrayed Holmes over 40 times in what the creator of the Granada Series, Michael Cox, meant to be the genuine article.

 There was a dangerous and eccentric edge to his playing of the role which fascinated men and attracted women.
-His portrayal included some mannerisms that are so uncannily similar to those of Holmes that I find myself fooled occasionally!
+His portrayal included some mannerisms that are so uncannily similar to those that are described of Holmes in the original stories.

 The programmes spanned six series plus five feature-length episodes and a short episode broadcast as part of Telethon ‘92.
 The latter has never been officially released though it is available on the Internet.

 The whole project started with the best intentions – of keeping true to the stories as Watson had recounted them – but the commercial considerations of the powers that be at Granada and Jeremy’s failing health meant that the promise was not to be fully realised.

 Some liberties were taken with the Canon.
 For instance, it was decided that Watson should not be married.
 So at the end of The Sign of Four, Mary and Watson go their separate ways.